 The easiest way to save on your Friendsgiving dinner is to have everyone bring a dish to pass around.
 This way you won’t have to go through the trouble and expense of buying and preparing everything yourself.

 Instead, send out a guest list and when people confirm, ask them to bring a particular type of dish.
-Tia Chambers, a blogger at Financially Fit and Fab loves potluck-style Friendsgiving dinners because it helps everyone save money by splitting costs.
+Tia Chambers, a blogger at Financially Fit and Fab loves potluck-style Friendsgiving dinners because it helps everyone save money by splitting costs with money transfer apps.

 “I’ve participated in a few Friendsgivings before and they’ve all been potluck style where the host provides the main dish,” says Chambers.